9 Things I Learned in 2009 - Page 2

 There really is a world-wide water crisis

 I consider myself a skeptic, and don't really believe in things like psychics, ghosts, homeopathy, or trancendental meditation.
-I'm also not convinced that global warming is real.
+I'm also not convinced that global warming is real (NOTE: my opinion on this matter has certainly changed over the years since this was written).
 Earlier in the year, it occured to me that I've always taken for granted the notion that there is a world-wide water crisis and that in the future, wars will be waged for control of water.
 The more I thought about it, the less sense it made to me, so I decided to do my own research and find out if there is any truth to this common belief.

 As it turns out, it's much worse than most people know.
 Wars are already being waged in certain parts of the world for control of water, and we aren't getting any closer to a solution to the problem.
 You see, there's this thing called desertification, where the land literally dries up as a result of overpaving, depleting the ground water, damming and redirecting rivers, and excessive exportation of water.
 Once the land has been dried up, it would take at least several decades to reclaim it, if there were anybody around to do the reclaiming.
 In effect, throughout the world, the land is getting drier and drier, and our only response seems to be the creation of bottled water, which only accelerates the process by shuffling the water around needlessly.

 In the third world, where most of the available water is polluted and toxic (beyond the help of any stupid filter, regardless of what certain bottled water companies want you to believe), this is a serious concern.
 For example, more people are dying in Africa from thirst than are dying of hunger and malaria.
 Now the World Bank is getting involved, and if you know anything about the honesty and effectiveness of the World Bank, you can guess how much good that's doing.